Mobile payment solutions for small businesses guide

 How to Choose the Right Mobile Payment Solution

 - Transaction volume: High-volume businesses may benefit from interchange-plus pricing.
-Lower volume businesses often prefer flat-rate simplicity.
+Lower-volume businesses often prefer flat-rate simplicity.

 - Average ticket size: Flat fees hurt small sales; percentage fees eat into large sales.